module Z80::Program

 import program, code: false, labels: true, macros: false

-See: Program.import
+See: Program.import.

 Options:

-or an absolute address (default:true
+true/falseor an absolute address (default:true).

 # File lib/z80.rb, line 522 def label_import(program, name = nil, labels:true, macros:false) import program, name, code: false, labels: labels, macros: macros end

-Imports macros from another program
+Imports macros from another program class.

 A sugar for: